AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 ### [!UICONTROL Profile count] {#profile-count}

+>[!CONTEXTUALHELP]
+>id="platform_dashboards_profile_count"
+>title="The **Profile count** widget"
+>abstract="This widget displays the total number of merged profiles within the Profile Store at the time the snapshot was taken. <br>
+The number depends on the selected merge policy being applied to your Profile data."
+>additional-url="https://experienceleague.adobe.com/docs/experience-platform/dashboards/guides/profiles.html#profile-count" text="Learn more from documentation"

 The **[!UICONTROL Profile count]** widget displays the total number of merged profiles within the Profile Store at the time the snapshot was taken.
 This number is the result of the selected merge policy being applied to your Profile data in order to merge profile fragments together to form a single profile for each individual.

 See the [section on merge policies earlier in this document](#merge-policies) to learn more.

 >[!NOTE]
 >
 >The [!UICONTROL Profile count] widget may show a different number than the profile count shown on the [!UICONTROL Browse] tab in the [!UICONTROL Profiles] section of the UI for multiple reasons.
-The most common reason is because the [!UICONTROL Browse] tab references the total number of merged profiles based on your organization's default merge policy, while the [!UICONTROL Profile count] widget references the total number of merged profiles based on the merge policy that you have selected to view in the dashboard.
+The most common reason is that the [!UICONTROL Browse] tab references the total number of merged profiles based on your organization's default merge policy, while the [!UICONTROL Profile count] widget references the total number of merged profiles based on the merge policy that you have selected to view in the dashboard.
 >
 >Another common reason is due to the differences between the time when the dashboard snapshot is taken and the time when the sample job is run for the [!UICONTROL Browse] tab.
 You can see when the [!UICONTROL Profile count] widget was last updated by looking at the timestamp on the widget, and to learn more about how the sample job is triggered on the [!UICONTROL Browse] tab, see the [profile count section in the Real-time Customer Profile UI guide](https://experienceleague.adobe.com/docs/experience-platform/profile/ui/user-guide.html?lang=en#profile-count).